 The Company's internal and public segment reporting are aligned based upon the services offered by its operating groups, which represent the reportable segments.
 The Company's operations consist of three reportable segments: E-Infrastructure Solutions, Transportation Solutions and Building Solutions.
-See Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" and Note 22 - Segment Information for further discussion of our business segments.
+See Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" and Note 21 - Segment Information for further discussion of our business segments.

-E-Infrastructure Solutions-Our E-Infrastructure Solutions segment serves large, blue-chip end users in the e-commerce, data center, distribution center, warehousing, energy sectors and more.
-We are a leading provider of large-scale specialty site infrastructure improvement contracting services in the Southeastern, Northeastern and Mid-Atlantic U.S. In our E-Infrastructure Solutions segment, four customers accounted for 35% of that segment's revenue in 2022, 58% in 2021 and 44% in 2020.
+E-Infrastructure Solutions-Our E-Infrastructure Solutions segment serves large, blue-chip end users in the e-commerce distribution center, data center, manufacturing, warehousing, and power generation sectors and more.
+We are a leading provider of large-scale site development services in the Southeastern, Northeastern and Mid-Atlantic U.S. Four customers accounted for 40% of the segment's revenue in 2023, 35% in 2022 and 58% in 2021.

-Transportation Solutions-Our Transportation Solutions segment is comprised of heavy highway, aviation and rail, and relies heavily on federal and state infrastructure spending.
-The principal markets of this segment are Arizona, Colorado, Hawaii, Nevada, Texas and Utah.
-Within these principal markets, our core customers are the Departments of Transportation ("DOT(s)") in various states, regional transit authorities, airport authorities, port authorities, water authorities and railroads.
-In our Transportation Solutions segment, four state DOTs accounted for 44% of that segment's revenue in 2022, 42% in 2021 and 44% in 2020.
+Transportation Solutions-Our Transportation Solutions segment is comprised of heavy highway, aviation and rail projects, and it relies heavily on federal and state infrastructure spending.
+The principal geographic markets of this segment are Arizona, Colorado, Nevada, Texas, Utah and the Pacific Islands.
+Within these principal markets, our core customers are state Departments of Transportation ("DOT(s)") and regional transit, airport, port, water and railroad authorities.
+Four state DOTs accounted for 50% of the segment's revenue in 2023, 44% in 2022 and 42% in 2021.

 Building Solutions-Our Building Solutions segment is comprised of our residential and commercial businesses.
-The principal market for our residential business is Texas, specifically the Dallas-Fort Worth and Houston areas and the surrounding communities.
-In 2021, we began expanding our footprint into the greater Phoenix area and continued in 2022 with the acquisition of the CCS business.
-Our core residential customer base is comprised of leading national home builders as well as regional and custom home builders.
+The principal geographic market for our residential business is Texas, specifically Dallas-Fort Worth, Houston and the surrounding communities.
+In 2021, we expanded our residential business into the greater Phoenix area and continued this expansion in 2022 with the acquisition of the CCS business.
+In 2023, we further expanded our services in the Dallas-Fort Worth market to include plumbing services for all the major plumbing phases required for new single-family residential builds with our acquisition of PPG.
+Our core residential customer base is comprised of leading national, regional and custom home builders.
 Our commercial business focuses on concrete construction of multi-family foundations, parking structures, elevated slabs and other concrete work for leading developers and general contractors in commercial markets.
-In our Building Solutions segment, four customers, including their respective affiliates, accounted for 60% of that segment's revenue in 2022, 57% in 2021 and 50% in 2020.
+Four customers, including their respective affiliates, accounted for 42% of the segment's revenue in 2023, 60% in 2022 and 57% in 2021.

-In 2022, no individual customer contributed more than 10% of our consolidated revenues; however we routinely construct projects for our largest customers mentioned above.
+In 2023, no individual customer accounted for more than 10% of our consolidated revenues; however we routinely construct projects for our largest customers mentioned above.
 The loss of any of these customers could have a material adverse effect on our business and financial results.
-Refer to Item 1A "Risk Factors" and Note 20 - Concentration of Risk and Enterprise Wide Disclosures for the Company's major customers that represent a concentration of risk due to their significant revenue contributions.
+Refer to Item 1A "Risk Factors" and Note 19 - Concentration of Risk and Enterprise Wide Disclosures for information on the Company's major customers that represent a concentration of risk due to their significant revenue contributions.